lalwanigunjan/Advances-in-Data-Sciences/Online-News-Popularity/READ.md

  2. The docker image in Amazon S3 has the pickle file of all the model.
  3. The data is run through a machine learning pipeline with all models.
  4. The best model is the one with high accuracy which displayed to the user through a csv file and a table with results.

+### Relevant Papers:
+****

+K. Fernandes, P. Vinagre and P. Cortez.
+A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News.
+Proceedings of the 17th EPIA 2015 - Portuguese Conference on Artificial Intelligence, September, Coimbra, Portugal.

+### Citation :
+****

+K. Fernandes, P. Vinagre and P. Cortez.
+A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News.
+Proceedings of the 17th EPIA 2015 - Portuguese Conference on Artificial Intelligence, September, Coimbra, Portugal.